jhu-information-security-institute/NwSec/applications/iamsvr/README.md

 # Identity and Access Management with FreeIPA
 ## Prerequisites
-* DNS must be working on all hosts
+* DNS must be working on all hosts and their hostnames should be FQDN (term.netsec-docker.isi.jhu.edu).
 * NTP must be working on all hosts.
 See the chrony instructions below.
 * Centos VM that is named iam.netsec-docker.isi.jhu.edu